Skip to main content

 • Off-chain execution: When both the sender and recipient are Uphold users, the transaction is processed internally within Uphold’s infrastructure.
 This eliminates network fees and is faster than on-chain processing.
 The origin.node.execution.mode will be offchain.
 The execution object for these transactions includes additional properties: accountOwnerId (the sender user ID) and accountId (the sender account ID).

-• Simulated execution: Used in development environments for testing purposes.
+• Simulated execution (Test Helpers): Used in development environments for testing purposes (Simulate crypto deposit).
 The transaction appears as processed but does not affect actual blockchain state (user balances will be affected though).
-The origin.node.execution.mode will be simulated (Available soon).
+The origin.node.execution.mode will be simulated.

 Handle on-hold transactions